m-ld/m-ld-js/doc/includes/concurrency.md

 - On receipt of a data update from the [follow](/classes/meldapi.html#follow) method, no further data operations will have occurred until the receiver yields back to the event loop.
-This means that an immediate call to [transact](/classes/meldapi.html#transact) is assured to operate on domain data with the update (and no subsequent update) applied.
+This means that an immediate call to [transact](/classes/meldapi.html#transact) with a *read* (see below) is assured to operate on domain data with the update (and no subsequent update) applied.
 - Transactions operate atomically on a consistent state.
 However:
-  1. There may be a delay between the call to the `transact` method and the execution tick of the transaction, and
+  1. For a *write*, there may be a delay between the call to the `transact` method and the execution tick of the transaction, and
   1. Results of a *read* transaction are streamed to the caller asynchronously.

   During both of these asychronous phases, other transactions can occur, arising